tryton/trytond/doc/topics/views/index.rst

 XML description
 ---------------

-Here is the list of common attributes:
+List of attributes shared by many form elements:

+    .. _common-attributes-id:

-    * ``id``: A unique identifier for the tag if there is no name attribute
+    * ``id``: A unique identifier for the tag if there is no name attribute.

+    .. _common-attributes-expand:

     * ``expand``: A boolean to specify if the label should expand to take up any extra vertical space.

+    .. _common-attributes-fill:

     * ``fill``: A boolean to specify if the label should fill the vertical space allocated to it in the table cell.

+    .. _common-attributes-xexpand:

     * ``xexpand``: The same as expand but for horizontal space.

+    .. _common-attributes-xfill:

     * ``xfill``: The same as fill but for horizontal space.

+    .. _common-attributes-colspan:

     * ``colspan``: The number of columns the widget must take in the table.

+    .. _common-attributes-states:

     * ``states``: A string of :ref:`PYSON statement <topics-pyson>` that will be evaluated with the values of the current record.